Are algae in fish tank good or bad? How to get rid of algae in fish tank naturally?

 Where fish waste is bad if you want to stop algae growth, it’s good (to a certain level) if you want to grow live plants.
 Healthy plants will perform a much better job of nutrient uptake, and the algae will struggle.

 Some say certain plants give off natural substances that stop algae growth.
-This makes sense, as algae can accumulate on plants too, which of course is not good for the plant.
+This makes sense, as algae can accumulate on plants too, which is not good for the plant.

 Algae in Fish Tank, Good or Bad?

-If your tank water is green and cloudy all of a sudden, you are in the midst of an algae bloom!
-Algae live in the water, not just on surfaces, so a sudden change in any of the parameters that allows them to thrive can cut down a quick burst of algae growth,
+If your tank water is green and cloudy all of a sudden, you are in an algae bloom!
+Algae live in the water, not just on surfaces, so a sudden change in any of the parameters that allow them to thrive can cut down a quick burst of algae growth,

-First off, if you’ve had an algae bloom something has gone awry with the control methods listed above.
-Usually it’s because of a sudden spike of waste chemicals in the water.
+First off, if you’ve had algae bloom, something has gone awry with the control methods listed above.
+Usually, it’s because of a sudden spike of waste chemicals in the water.
 You need to figure out why that happened.
 Did you over-feed?
 Did you introduce new fish?
 Have you missed a few water changes?

 You must remove decorations and clean them by hand.

 Additionally, waste and uneaten food can get trapped in decorations where scavenger fish can’t reach it.
-It is important to get rid of this junk, so it does not pollute the water.
+Therefore, it is important to get rid of this junk so it does not pollute the water.

 Instead, use hot water and old-fashioned elbow grease.
 If you need an abrasive substance, you can use aquarium salt, but be sure to rinse the decorations thoroughly before adding them back to the tank.